A high impact consumers tool

-“BankWiser” is a web-based tool enabling bank clients to make their bank more socially responsible, fair, and sustainable by benchmarking them on some twenty themes and sectors.
+The aim of the Fair Finance Guide tool is to initiate a ‘race to the top’ between banks on CSR, transparency.
+Ideally, a self-reinforcing process will develop in which social, environmental and economic standards are raised continuously.
+Ultimately resulting in sustainable credits, investments and asset management all over the world.
+The Fair Finance Guide contributes to banks’ CSR policies and practices on a wide variety of issues, benefiting a wide audience.
+It stimulates consumers/bank cients to critically compare their own bank’s CSR policy with that of other banks and to address their bank on its shortcomings.
+The Fair Finance Guide is a web-based tool enabling bank clients to make their bank more socially responsible, fair, and sustainable by benchmarking them on some twenty themes and sectors.
 The initiative is the first of its kind to systematically assess banks’ management of sustainability and poverty-related issues.
-The tool has become very successful in promoting awareness and has resulted in direct improvements in the banks’ practices.
+In the Netherlands The Fair Finance Guide has become very successful in promoting awareness and has resulted in direct improvements not only in banks’ policies but also their practices.

-The BankWiser assesses banks’ policy on various social, economic and environmental sectors and issues such as climate change, human rights, labour rights, arms trade, transparency and sectors like oil/gas, fishery, banking etc. The database is accessible to the general public at no cost.
-The initiators of the Fair Bank Guide focus on these activities:
+The Fair Finance Guide assesses banks’ policy on various social, economic and environmental sectors and issues such as climate change, human rights, labour rights, arms trade, transparency and sectors like oil/gas, fishery, agriculture, forestry, banking etc. The database is accessible to the general public at no cost.
+The initiators of The Fair Finance Guide focus on following activities:

 - Assess the banks’ policies every year and giving scores for each policy;